LA GOMERA - SOLAR PLEXUS

 My spiritual experience

-I also realised that the accommodation I booked on Fuerteventura is hosted by a girl called Sara.
+I also realized that the accommodation I booked on Fuerteventura is hosted by a girl called Sara.

 I tell you more about it in my Fuerteventura post. :)